 Taurine is an amino acid, the building block of proteins.
 It is found only in animal-based proteins.

 For cats, taurine earns the additional classification of an essential amino acid.
 Essential amino acids must be obtained from the diet because they cannot be synthesized in the body.
 Cats cannot produce taurine, making it an essential amino acid for them.

 It was first classified as an essential amino acid for cats in the 1980s.
 Since that time, all commercial cat foods have been supplemented with taurine.

 Absolutely!
 Taurine plays a vital role in many body functions including:

 - Healthy pregnancy

 Common Sources of Taurine for Cats

 Taurine is found only in animal-based proteins.
-Sources of include chicken and beef.
+Sources of taurine include chicken and beef.
 All regular commercial cat foods are supplemented with taurine.

 The amount of taurine in cat food varies between wet and dry foods.
-The heat processing required to manufacture dry cat food decreases the amount of taurine in the food.
+The processing required to manufacture canned cat food decreases the amount of taurine in the food.
 Therefore, the amount of taurine is higher in wet cat food than in dry food to account for what’s lost during heat processing.